-This Arduino project shows how to measure AC voltages up to about 600 Volts using Arduino UNO board and AMC1301 differential input, differential output isolated amplifier.
+This Arduino project demonstrates how to measure AC voltages of up to approximately 600 V using an Arduino UNO board and the AMC1301 differential input, differential output isolated amplifier.

 Hints:

-No warranty is provided with this project, so do it at your own risk!
+No warranty is provided with this project — proceed at your own risk!

 Abbreviations: